 You can use any thermometer that measures to two decimal places because it needs to be specific!
 However, some of the basic and cheap thermometers might not be the most accurate so I recommend using one made specifically for BBT.

-Keep reading for my recommendation for a BBT thermometer that syncs with a tracking app, and a discount code! 📱
+Keep reading for my recommendation for a BBT thermometer that syncs with a tracking app! 📱